viblo/pymunk/docs/src/showcase.rst

 List of papers which has used or mentioned Pymunk:

 #.
+Ige, Ifeoluwatayo A., and Bolanle F. Oladejo.
+   "Text2Simulate: A Scientific Knowledge Visualization Technique for Generating Visual Simulations from Textual Knowledge."
+   International Journal of Advanced Computer Science and Applications 14, no. 2 (2023).

+#.
 Alex, Janey, Jason Stillerman, Noah Fritzhand, and Tucker Paron.
    "Agent-Based Model of Crowd Dynamics in Emergency Situations: A Focus on People With Disabilities." arXiv preprint arXiv:2212.08149 (2022).